apify/apify-docs/content/academy/puppeteer_playwright/reading_intercepting_requests.md

 On any website that serves up images, makes [XMLHttpRequests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), or fetches content in some other way, you can see those requests (and their responses) in the [**Network** tab]({{@link api_scraping/general_api_scraping/locating_and_learning.md}}) of your browser's DevTools.
 Lots of data about the request can be found there, such as the headers, payload, and response body.

-In Playwright and Puppeteer, it is also possible to read (and even intercept) requests being made on the page after its initial load - programmatically.
+In Playwright and Puppeteer, it is also possible to read (and even intercept) requests being made on the page - programmatically.
 This is very useful for things like reading dynamic headers, saving API responses, blocking certain resources, and much more.

 During this lesson, we'll be using [Tiësto's following list](https://soundcloud.com/tiesto/following) on SoundCloud to demonstrate request/response reading and interception.
 Here's our basic setup for opening the page: